DOI-USGS/lake-temperature-out/README.md

 conda activate jlab
 conda install -c r r-irkernel zeromq
 ```
-You will have to re-launch jupyter lab to see the R kernel
+If you have already launched jupyter lab, you will have to re-launch jupyter lab to see the R kernel